blackfrost-server/BlackFrost-Server/README.md

 To report a gameplay problem related to a mission, an NPC, an object, a spell, ability or a mechanic, you can report it in this bug-tracker using the issue_template.md.

 It is mandatory to use the following format in this tracker:
-For reports of bugs or game bugs: (Bug) Incorrect loot in Patchwerk 10 For game and / or server suggestions: (Suggestion) Weekly event
+"(Bug)" For reports of bugs or game bugs: (Bug) Incorrect loot in Patchwerk 10 "(Suggestion)" For game and / or server suggestions: (Suggestion) Weekly event

 * Any reported problem without properly using the template "issue_template.md" can be removed without prior notice.